 What is the process for amending the HOA once the community is fully built?

-The Condominium Owners will appoint an Administrator to manage the HOA meetings, process, budget and maintenance.
+The Condominium Owners appoint an Administrator to manage the HOA meetings, process, budget and maintenance.
 The Administrator may be a natural person or legal entity, owner or not, who will take over the common areas and have unlimited general power of attorney in accordance with the powers set Article 1253 Civil Code, to be the legal representative of the Condominium Owners’ Meeting.
 The appointment of Administrator is for a period not to exceed three years defined by the board.
 The Administrator may be extended beyond 3 years as approved by the board.
 The Administrator is responsible for the administration of Alegría, the guidelines included in this agreement, and may be removed from office by the same vote as to the agreement of their appointment.
+We are happy to share more about our current Administrator, NEI, and how we manage the day-to-day of Alegría together.
+There is a lot to do!

 Who manages the HOA?